drgvszi/Catan/Reports/GameEngineReports/Sprint#4/README.md

 - The bank does not have enough Brick resource cards.
 - The bank does not have enough Ore resource cards.
 #### No Resource Card
+- The bank does not have any resource cards
 - The bank does not have Lumber resource cards.
 - The bank does not have Wool resource cards.
 - The bank does not have Grain resource cards.